TristanBeucher/tristanbeucher.github.io/_posts/2025-11-27-Estimating-Regime-Switching-Models-for-Electricity-Prices.md

 </div>

+## 5. The next Step

+In the introduction, I explained that my objective is to combine a regime-switching model with an hourly Machine Learning model to generate power price scenarios that are both realistic on average and capable of reproducing extreme events.

+As of today (November 27th, 2025), I am still evaluating two different integration strategies.
+Very soon, you will be able to see which one I selected, why and how this hybrid approach can be used to simulate hourly price paths that incorporate both fundamental drivers and regime-dependent volatility.

 ### Reference sources
 - Hamilton (1989), *New approach to economic time series with regime switching*
-- Kim & Nelson (1999), *State-Space Models with Regime Switching*
 - Perlin (2015), *HMM in Finance*